golingon/lingon/docs/comparison.md

 ### Terraform

 We love [Terraform](https://www.terraform.io/) and we used it a lot.
-Which is why we found that there are some shortcoming that we wanted to address.
+Which is why we found that there are some shortcomings that we wanted to address.

 - Once you start managing a large number of resources, Terraform becomes cumbersome to use.
 - State splitting is something that needs to be set right from the beginning, and it is difficult to change it later on.